An Illinois State designated River Edge Redevelopment Zone

 Environmental Remediation Tax Credit

 Allows for a credit against State Income Taxes for some non-reimbursed eligible costs for remediation work done on a River Edge Redevelopment Zone site resulting in a “NRF Letter” being issued.
 This requires a joint review by DCEO and the Illinois Environmental Protection Agency (IEPA).
 The credit is for 0.25 for each dollar spent for non-reimbursed remediation expenses.
 For more information, contact the IEPA, Division of Remediation Management.
+(Expired in 2017).

 Historic Preservation Tax Credit